ikarus23/433MHzOOKRemote/README.md

 433MHz OOK Remote
 =================

-Control some devices such as wireless sockets or sex toys with a small, easy to build remote.
+Control some devices such as wireless sockets, alarm systems or sex toys with a small, easy to build remote.